GlebBatykov/minerva/README.md

 var hash = security.hashPassword(password, salt: salt);
 ```

-Salt generation is available using the `GenerateSalt` method of the `PasswordSecurity` class.
+Salt generation is available using the `generateSalt` method of the `PasswordSecurity` class.

 # Road map